MohamedAbdekader/ImageClassifier/ImageClassifier/README.txt

 self.fc2 = nn.Linear(150,82)
 self.fc3 = nn.Linear(82,10)

-I still received 12.5% for ImageNet_test_batch and 10.0% for CIFAR test_batch.
+I still received 87% for ImageNet_test_batch and 89% for CIFAR test_batch.
 I saved the network in secondArch.pth

 * I changed optimizer = optim.SGD(net.parameters(), lr=0.001, momentum=0.5) to
  optimizer = optim.Adadelta(net.parameters(), lr=1.0, rho=0.9, eps=1e-06, weight_decay=0)

-And received 18.125%  for ImageNet_test_batch and 21.59% for CIFAR test_batch.
+And received 85.125%  for ImageNet_test_batch and 83.59% for CIFAR test_batch.
 I saved the network in thirdArch.pth

 The thirdArch.pth received the best accuracy for imageNet_test_batch.

 *******
-I tried task 4 with car.jpg and it predicted that it's a truck using imageNet.pth network, so truck and car are similar maybe?
+I tried task 4 with car.jpg and it predicted it correctly.

 *******
 Total time spent: ~100 hours -> implementing and running the program